We built our company

 Command Center

-Claude Code with all 44 MCP tools.
-The founder's direct interface to every agent and every system in the swarm.
+Claude Code with all 44 MCP tools and the full brain.
+The founder operates every agent and every system from one prompt.

 The Math